Delegate and Voting Information

 4. Electing FMA officers, board members and AMA Delegates/Alternates.

 Additional presentations may be arranged by the Speaker or by request of a member of the House with unanimous consent of the House for discussion.
-The first House is scheduled to meet on Saturday, August 3, from 8 - 9:30 a.m., followed by four Reference Committee hearings from 10 - 11:30 a.m.
-The House will reconvene on Sunday, August 4, from 8 a.m. - noon.
-For a complete guide to the process by which the FMA House transacts business, click here.
+The first House is scheduled to meet on Saturday, July 26, from 8 - 9:30 a.m., followed by four Reference Committee hearings from 10 - 11:30 a.m.
+The House will reconvene on Sunday, July 27, from 8 a.m. - noon.
+A complete guide to the process by which the FMA House transacts business will be available in the coming months.
 The 2023 speakers recorded the presentation below, entitled "House of Delegates Orientation," which may be helpful, particularly for new delegates.

 Delegate Entitlements and Certification

-Each society represented in the House is required to provide the FMA with the names of delegates by May 17.
-With the exception of the FMA Alliance, each delegate is required to be an active dues paying member in good standing with the FMA.
-County and specialty medical society executive directors are responsible for providing the names of all delegates and alternates by May 17.
+Each society represented in the House is required to provide the FMA with the names of delegates by May 9.
+With the exception of the FMA Alliance, each delegate is required to be an active dues-paying member in good standing with the FMA.
+County and specialty medical society executive directors are responsible for providing the names of all delegates and alternates by May 9.
 Submit rosters to events@flmedical.org or by fax 850-224-6627.
-Changes to delegate rosters for contested election voting will not be made after the registration desk closes Friday, August 2.
+Changes to delegate rosters for contested election voting will not be made after the registration desk closes on Friday, July 25.
 Delegate changes for the House of Delegates will be made throughout the weekend.

 Delegates – County Medical Societies

-Each component county medical society is entitled to representation in the House as follows: One (1) voting delegate for every forty (40) active/current dues paying members of the FMA (or fraction thereof) as of December 31, 2023.
+Each component county medical society is entitled to representation in the House as follows: One (1) voting delegate for every forty (40) active/current dues-paying members of the FMA (or fraction thereof) as of December 31, 2024.
 No delegate may represent more than one organization.
 Please make every effort to select Delegates and Alternates who are able to attend the FMA Annual Meeting in its entirety.
-For a list of refer here.
+The list of entitlements is COMING SOON.

 Delegates – Specialty Medical Societies